About

 Bio

 Bruce’s other passion is music education, where he regularly works with outstanding youth orchestra programs.
-For five years, Bruce was the YOLA conductor for the Los Angeles Philharmonic, where he led multiple orchestras of different levels, including most of the 700 students at YOLA’s three sites.
-YOLA is Gustavo Dudamel’s signature music education program, which brings free-of-charge musical opportunities to underserved youth in Los Angeles.
-He is also Artistic Director and Conductor of the School of Orchestral Studies at the NY Summer School of the Arts.
+For five years, Bruce was the YOLA conductor for the Los Angeles Philharmonic, where he led multiple orchestras of different levels.
+He also served on the conducting staff of the Greensboro Symphony and the Pasadena Symphony and is active in higher education, where he conducts the University Orchestra and Opera at the University of California, Santa Cruz.